mstksg/inCode/copy/entries/functor-structures-2.md

 makeInSocket :: Schema a -> IO (InSocket a)
 ```

-Here `Schema a` represents a data protocol; now you have the assurance that
+Here `Schema a` could represent a data protocol; under this system, you have
-the protocol of sending a data type over a channel is always going to be the
+the assurance that the protocol of sending a data type over a channel is always
-same as the protocol for receiving data, no matter what changes you make to
+going to be the same as the protocol for receiving data, no matter what changes
-your type.
-And you only have to write the code once, not twice.
+you make to your type.
+And you only have to write the code once, not twice!

 Try to investigate situations in your life where "structures" could be more
 useful as "functor structures"...and then maybe see if there's even more value
 you could add by enhancing them with more functor-ness!

-And hopefully *[functor-combinators][]* and the *[functor combinatorpedia][]*
+Hopefully *[functor-combinators][]* and the *[functor combinatorpedia][]*
 may be a useful guide along the way!
 You don't have to build things "functor
 combinator style" like in this post (you could make everything from scratch
 without using `Ap`/`Dec`, etc.), but I have found that thinking in this style
 helps guide your search to solutions that already exist (like how we found
 `ListF` by reading about `Ap`), instead of reinventing the wheel every time.
+If anything, it can help you reframe the problem in a way that might make it
+more easy to grasp.

 [fpedia]: https://blog.jle.im/entry/functor-combinatorpedia.html
 [functor-combinators]: https://hackage.haskell.org/package/functor-combinators